elichienxD/deep_gcns_torch/README.md

 ```

 ## Results
-If execute correctly, you should have the following performance.
+If execute correctly, you should have the following performance (using our pretrained GIANT-XRT features).

 Teacher model (RevGAT):
 * Average val accuracy: 77.12 ± 0.07